7Ji/orangepi5-archlinuxarm/README.md

 # Prebuilt ArchLinux ARM images for Orange Pi 5 / 5B / 5 plus

+**This project is neither affiliated with ArchLinuxARM nor OrangePi, it's my personal project and I purchased all the needed hardware by myself.**

 _This is the doc for the new images using purely Github Actions to deploy nightly, for the old doc for the old images, read [the old doc](README-old.md)_

 ## Installation